Second home focus: France

 Tax, fees and conveyancing costs

-French rules allow anyone to buy a home there (within reason) and the buying process is relatively straightforward.
+French rules allow anyone to buy a home there (with some restrictions) and the buying process is relatively straightforward.
 Once the buyer has found the house they like, they sign a pre-contract (compromis de vente) and pay 10% of the purchase price upfront.
 If they subsequently back out of the deal, they lose that deposit, except in very exceptional circumstances.

 For new properties, the compromis will usually include a stipulation that planning permission must be granted.
 After the deal has been signed, the notary will investigate any legal, financial or other claims on the property.
 The final stage is the completion of the purchase (acte de vente).